auth0-developer-hub/workshop_angular_typescript_hello-world/Task_4_AddLogoutButton.md

 ### Create the Component

-- Create a `LogoutButtonComponent` under the `src/components/` directory using the Angular CLI: `ng g component components/logout-button`
+- Create a `LogoutButtonComponent` under the `src/shared/components/buttons/` directory using the Angular CLI: `ng g component shared/components/button/logout-button`
 - Inject the `AuthService` from the `@auth/auth0-angular` SDK.
-- Create a `logout` Function inside the `LogoutButtonComponent` and call the `logout` Function on the `AuthService`
+- Create a `handleLogout` Function inside the `LogoutButtonComponent` and call the `logout` Function on the `AuthService`
-- Inside the `logout` Function You pass it an optional configuration object to tell Auth0 where to take users after it logs them out: `{ returnTo: this.doc.location.origin }`
+- Inside the `handleLogout` Function You pass it an optional configuration object to tell Auth0 where to take users after it logs them out: `{ returnTo: this.doc.location.origin }`
 - For this you need to Inject the `Document` token from `@angular/common` as well.

 ### Populate the template file

-- Add a Button-HTML Tag (you can add the CSS-Class `btn btn-primary btn-block` to get some styling as well)
+- Add a Button-HTML Tag (you can add the CSS-Class `button__logout` to get some styling as well)
-- Add a `click` Event handler for the Button an call your `logout()` Function inside of it.
+- Add a `click` Event handler for the Button an call your `handleLogout()` Function inside of it.

 ### Update tbe nav-bar
-Again we need to update the `NavBarComponent` as well:
+Again we need to update the `NavBarButtonsComponent` as well:

+- Open the `NavBarButtonsComponent`: `src/app/shared/components/navigation/desktop/nav-bar-buttons.component.ts`
-- Add the `app-logout-button` Tag right beneath the `app-login-button`
+- Add the `app-logout-button` Tag right above the `app-login-button`
 - You can either use the `NgIfElse`-Syntax here or add again another structural directive inside the `app-logout-button` to have this Button displayed as soon as the `isAuthenticated$`-Property returns true.

 **As soon as you applied everything the `LogoutButton` should be shown up after you have successfuly authenticated yourself with Auth0.**